JeremyFetiveau/browser-experiments/[torque] lastArrayIndex OOB access/README.md

 Unfortunately, this bug doesn't give any interesting exploitation primitive as this builtin merely returns an integer index.

+It seems that this bug is a variant of [another bug from august](https://bugs.chromium.org/p/chromium/issues/detail?id=878845).

 # The commit
 ```
 commit b8a911314d00e5c866399b58533a79bddce45fb6